 - Plumbing: Whether it’s in the kitchen, bathrooms and throughout the house, inspectors evaluate pipes, drains, water heaters, pressure and temperature of the water.
 Beyond plumbing issues, they may also look for water damage throughout the house.

 - Electrical systems: Inspectors will check if the visible wiring and electrical panels are in good shape, light switches and the HVAC systems work correctly, and there are enough outlets in each room.

 Legally speaking, few things are “mandatory,” but there are many things that will likely not fetch as many buyers, if they aren’t fixed or at least given a concession.
 Those are major issues that can make a house unlivable.

 In general, a buyer should also request the seller fix things that address safety issues, health hazards or major structural risks to the property.
 Making repair requests or negotiating repairs is a necessary step in buying and also selling a house.
 Buyer requests may include such important items as:

-- Mold or water damage – Signs of water damage on the floors, ceilings, or walls.
-Missing or damaged gutter extensions can cause some of this too, and generally they should end 4+ feet away from the house.
+- Mold or water damage: Signs of water damage on the floors, ceilings, or walls.
+Missing or damaged gutter extensions can cause some of this too.
+Generally they should end 4+ feet away from the house.

 - Pest or wildlife infestation – Bugs or rodents in the house or on the property will not be perceived well.
 Hire the professionals at Terminix in Denver to take care of it for you.

 There are of course many, many more inspection objections that a buyer may make.
 However, these are the primary “mandatory” ones, and the other ones may be labeled more as nice-to-haves or cosmetic issues.